kevingscott/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean daily steps in the imputed data is 10762 and the median is 10571.
 These are very similar to the original dataset, as is expected since we imputed the values based on mean.
-The histogram shows that the data stayed the same except for extra data being added to the center, as would be expected from imputing based on the mean values.
+The histogram shows that the data stayed the same except for extra data being added to the center, which is also expected based on my imputation technique.

 ## Are there differences in activity patterns between weekdays and weekends?